 Long-distance friendships require a mutual commitment from both sides with solid communication and a good understanding of each other.
 But how do you make them last?
-You don’t need to be in contact every day but when you do speak, be it via text, phone or email, it should feel like no time has passed, and the friendship picks up exactly where it left off.
+You don’t need to be in contact every day but when you do speak, be it via text, phone or email, it should feel like no time has passed, and the friendship easily picks up where it left off.

 These friendships don’t have to have been formed from years of knowing each other, either.
-They can be born out of once-in-a-lifetime shared experiences and adventures, whether that’s discovering Rome in a vintage Vespa sidecar, hiking the Perito Merino Glacier in Argentinian Patagonia or snorkelling the Great Barrier Reef with a master reef guide.
+They can be born out of once-in-a-lifetime shared experiences and adventures, whether that’s discovering Rome in a vintage Vespa sidecar, hiking the Perito Merino Glacier in Argentinian Patagonia or snorkeling the Great Barrier Reef with a master reef guide.

 Amrita Langbour made six lifelong friendships on her Flash Pack trip to Colombia.
 She says “I met “the cartel”, as we call ourselves on WhatsApp, before the trip even officially began.
-Since then, our little band of travellers has stuck to the same easy system.
+Since then, our little band of travelers has stuck to the same easy system.
 Anytime one of us spots a new destination or experience we’d like to try, we drop it into our WhatsApp group.
 At least three or four of us end up doing a trip together.”

 This guide explores long-distance friendships, if and how they work – and the key to making them last.

 Do long-distance friendships work?

 As our lives evolve in our 30s and 40s, so do our friendships.
 Circumstantial traveling outside of our friendship groups often means forming new but long-distance friendships.
 Yet evidence shows that with communication and effort, they can be maintained.

 Long-distance friendships are generally formed in one of two ways; from one friend moving away or a new friendship being made through a shared experience.
 The key to making them work is the desire to not lose touch.
 Having found commonalities and a friendship spark between you, you know you want to continue communicating and stay in each others’ lives.